RageLeague/CrossCharacterCampaign/README.md

 This mod also adds another mutator that allows coin grafts to show up as a generic graft reward.
 Only useful when playing as Rook, obviously.

+**Notice!
+The latest version is no longer backwards compatible!
+If you're on the main branch and haven't moved to experimental, use the "legacy" branch of the source code.
+On that branch it will never be updated again.**

 ## How to install?

+### Directly fron GitHub

 With the official mod update, you can read about how to set up mods [here](https://forums.kleientertainment.com/forums/topic/116914-early-mod-support/).